Frequently Asked Questions

 NYO Jazz is open to US citizens or permanent residents (green card holders) from all backgrounds.
 You must be between the ages of 16 and 19 during the summer of your participation.
-For 2018, this means your birthdate must be between July 1, 1998, and June 30, 2002, without exception.
-Additionally, if you are enrolled full time in a college-level conservatory or music department with jazz performance as your major (or intended field of study), you are not eligible to join NYO Jazz.
-(Please click here for further information about eligibility.)
+For 2020 this means your birthdate must be between July 1, 2000 and June 30, 2004 without exception.
+Starting in 2020, participation in NYO Jazz is limited to high school students within the age range above.
+You must be enrolled in high school or the equivalent level of homeschooling during the 2019–2020 academic year to be eligible for the 2020 NYO Jazz program.
+Gap-year students who graduated from high school in 2019 (or earlier) are not eligible.

 NYO Jazz is a program for musicians ages 16–19 created by Carnegie Hall's Weill Music Institute, building on the success of the National Youth Orchestra of the USA and NYO2.
-In this inaugural year, a group of the country's most gifted young jazz musicians will come together to interact with each other, learn from an all-star faculty, play under the direction of a celebrated bandleader and with major guest artists, and tour to Europe, playing at some of the leading international festivals and venues.
-As a member of NYO Jazz, you will be a musical ambassador on an international stage, sharing a uniquely American musical genre, representing your home school/ensemble, your state/region, and your country.
+Since 2018, a group of the country's most gifted young jazz musicians each summer come together to interact with each other, learn from an all-star faculty, play under the direction of a celebrated bandleader and with major guest artists, and give concerts at some of the leading international festivals and venues.
+Members of NYO Jazz are musical ambassadors on an international stage, sharing a uniquely American musical genre, representing your home school/ensemble, your state/region, and your country.

-NYO Jazz is a summer program, scheduled each year for four to five weeks between mid-July and mid-August, depending on the tour destination and itinerary.
-The 2018 program will take place from July 14 through August 10, though the end date is subject to change.
+NYO Jazz is a summer program, scheduled each year for four to five weeks during July and early August depending on the tour destination and itinerary.
+The 2020 program will take place from early July to early August.
 Specific arrival and departure information will be announced at a later date.
 Because of the intensive nature of the program, no absences for any part of this period are permitted.

 NYO Jazz will showcase the tremendous reach of American music through the lens of jazz.
 From early swing to hip-hop, the big band has been the canvas on which much of America’s music is presented.
 A broad range of charts that cover several decades and show the evolution of the big band from swing-era like classics like Ellington’s “Mood Indigo” to the buoyant rhythms of Common will be explored.